 Next thing you know, you're tripping over and almost falling.
 Your dog has envisioned another dog and now he is going bonkers.
 He is walking ahead at the end of the leash and looks forward to meeting his new pal.
 Sometimes you allow him to meet some dogs (or just can't control him!), other times he's straining against the collar, gasping and getting frustrated about this barrier.
 By the way, this leash/collar frustration has a name too, barrier frustration is indeed a well-known phenomenon among dog trainers.

 Excitable Behaviors Paid With Lots of Doggy Currency

 Add the fact that maybe he gets to meet dogs sometimes yes, and sometimes no, has put his behavior on a variable schedule.
 A variable schedule maintains behaviors, keeping them strong and preventing them from extinguishing.
-Variable schedules are by the way what keeps people playing the lottery and the slots at Vegas since they win sometimes yes and sometimes no.
+Variable schedules are, by the way, what keep people playing the lottery and the slots at Vegas since they win sometimes yes and sometimes no.

 This means your dog will always keep trying on pulling in hopes that this time is the good time that he'll succeed in greeting other dogs and get paid with doggy currency.

 Whether your dog gets too excited around other dogs at the dog park or around other dogs on walks, your dog will benefit from better impulse control.
 Training a dog to a great extent means implementing better impulse control.
 Impulse control is not something a dog is born with.
 Puppies are easily excitable and they have very short attention spans.
 They want to gain access to anything they want and they have a low frustration tolerance.

 As they mature into adolescents, things may even get worse.
 Now, the puppy is also big and difficult to control and he acts like a stubborn puppy trapped in a big body.